RAF Coltishall: Redevelopment

-In June 2019, A British aircraft manufacturer is now based at the airfield.
-Swift Aircraft have been allowed to produce up to 98 planes a year and use the runway for 8 flights a day by the local government.
-This will employ roughly 100 local people and greatly benefit the local economy.
+In June 2019, a British aircraft manufacturer became established at the airfield.
+Swift Aircraft have been allowed to produce up to 98 aircraft a year, and use its runway for up to eight flights per day by the local government.
+This will employ roughly 100 local people.

+The main guardroom has been turned into a Heritage Centre documenting the history of the site.

 Heritage

 Station badge and motto

-RAF Coltishall's badge, awarded in January 1953, features a fortified tower with a clenched gauntlet holding three blue arrows (bird bolts).
+RAF Coltishall's badge, awarded in January 1953, features a fortified tower with a clenched gauntlet holding three blue arrows (bind bolts).
 The tower relates to the strength in defence of the station.
 The gauntlet and arrows represent the fighter aircraft based at the station and their aggressive nature.

-The station's motto is "Aggressive in defence".
+The station's motto is 'Aggressive in Defence'.

 Gate guardians

 Prior to closure, Coltishall had two gate guardians.
-The first was a Jaguar S which was an airframe formed from various Jaguars, including the front fuselage of 'XW563'.
-It arrived from RAF Brüggen in 2001 and was on display at the main gate until February 2007 when it was relocated to Norwich County Hall.
+The first (on display outside the main gate and security fence) was a Jaguar S which was an airframe formed from various Jaguars, including the front fuselage of XW563.
+It arrived from RAF Brüggen in 2001 and was on display at the main gate until February 2007 when it was relocated to Norfolk County Hall.

-A replica fibreglass Hawker Hurricane was on display beside the guard room from 1989 until it was relocated to RAF High Wycombe in October 2006.
+A replica fibreglass Hawker Hurricane was on display on the roundabout in front of Station Headquarters from 1989, until it was relocated to RAF High Wycombe in October 2006.

 Built heritage

-In September 2010, RAF Coltishall was designated as a conservation area by North Norfolk District Council and Broadland District Council.
+In September 2010, the former RAF Coltishall site was designated as a conservation area by North Norfolk District Council and Broadland District Council.

 Parts of the airfield were designated as scheduled monuments in March 2008.
-The designation covers a single Second World War era fighter pen and eight pairs of Cold War era blast walls dating from the 1950s.
+The designation covers a single Second World War era aircraft dispersal point (labeled as a 'fighter pen') and eight pairs of Cold War era dispersal revetment blast walls dating from the 1950s.
 Historic England describes the blast walls as rare and outstandingly well preserved.

 The former Officers' Mess was designated as a grade II listed building in October 2017.
 The neo-Georgian style building was built between 1939 and 1940.

+On July 18, 2024, Jaguar XZ384 left storage RAF Cosford arriving on July 19 at the former RAF Coltishall, where it has been placed as an exhibit next to the Java Bean Cafe and Coffee Roasters on site.